 How to Use IF Statement with Yes or No in Excel (3 Examples)

-Using this function, it is possible to analyze text, values, and even errors.
+Using the IF function, it is possible to analyze text, values, and even errors.
 It extends beyond simply determining whether two things are equal and then giving one answer.
-According on our needs, we can also use mathematical functions and perform extra calculations.
-We can combine numerous functions together for several tests.
+Based on our needs, we can also use mathematical functions and perform extra calculations.
+It allows us to combine numerous functions together for several tests.
 This article will show you how to use the IF function with a yes or no statement in Excel.

 Introduction to IF Function